-Approximately 85%, 80% and 80% of our revenue was derived from sales through our logistics provider, Wintech Microelectronics Co., Ltd., or Wintech, and through one large direct ODM customer, Chicony Electronics Co., Ltd., or Chicony, for the fiscal years ended January 31, 2014, 2013 and 2012, respectively.
+Approximately 89%, 85% and 80% of our revenue was derived from sales through our logistics provider, Wintech Microelectronics Co., Ltd., or Wintech, and through one large direct ODM customer, Chicony Electronics Co., Ltd., or Chicony, for the fiscal years ended January 31, 2015, 2014 and 2013, respectively.
 We currently rely, and expect to continue to rely, on a limited number of customers for a significant portion of our revenue.
-In fiscal year 2014, sales directly and through our logistics providers to our five largest customers collectively accounted for approximately 67% of our revenue.
-In fiscal year 2013, sales directly and through our logistics providers to our five largest customers collectively accounted for approximately 37% of our revenue and sales to our 10 largest customers collectively accounted for approximately 48% of our revenue.
-In fiscal year 2012, sales directly and through our logistics providers to our five largest customers collectively accounted for 46% of our revenue and sales to our 10 largest customers collectively accounted for approximately 62% of our revenue.
+In fiscal year 2015, sales directly and through our logistics providers to our five largest customers collectively accounted for approximately 64% of our revenue and sales to our 10 largest customers collectively accounted for approximately 55% of our revenue and sales to our 10 largest customers collectively accounted for approximately 67% of our revenue.
+In fiscal year 2013, sales directly and through our logistics providers to our five largest customers collectively accounted for approximately 37% of our revenue and sales to our 10 largest customers collectively accounted for approximately 37% of our revenue and sales to our 10 largest customers collectively accounted for approximately 48% of our revenue.